ElegantEngineeringTech/laravel-referrer/README.md

 ];
 ```

-In the file, enable one or more drivers by setting a value to the `key`.
+In the file, enable one or more drivers by setting a value for the `key`.

 Next, add the `CaptureReferrerMiddleware` to your route: